 Where to go: This preserve offers some of our best local displays with a mix of wildflowers paired with stunning views over the Coyote Valley.

-Coyote Ridge is by reservation only, but for the first time ever, Coyote Ridge will be open to the public during the third and fourth weekends in March for self-guided access.
+Coyote Ridge is by reservation only, but the preserve will be open to the public during the three weekends in March and April for self-guided access.
 Space is limited, and registration is required, sign-up here.

 Miss out on one of these weekend events?
 Guided small group hikes can be made by reservation.
 Contact the Authority here to schedule a hike for your group.